-- A description of the construction area and surroundings. - A description of the proposed or existing section of port roads, site building frontage, parking or laydown area, bypass lane, posted speed limit, land width, traffic volume and heavy vehicle component. - The expected construction traffic volumes and the speed limit within the construction site. - Details of proposed speed zones and delineation types, if applicable. - Details of parking facilities.
+- A description of the operations site and surroundings. - A description of the proposed or existing section of port roads, site building frontage, parking or laydown area, bypass lane, posted speed limit, land width, traffic volume and heavy vehicle component. - The expected operational traffic volumes and the speed limit within the site. - Details of proposed speed zones and delineation types, if applicable. - Details of parking facilities.

-If construction works are to be conducted in different areas due to the nature of the works, then the TMP should take this into account and be detailed accordingly.
-If construction works are carried out at more than one site, multiple TMPs for each separate area may be required.
+If site operations are to be conducted in different areas due to the nature of the works, then the operational TMP should take this into account and be detailed accordingly.
+If site operations are carried out at more than one site, multiple operational TMPs for each separate area may be required.

-If there are several TMP for different construction sites, the TMP should detail the interface and provide the links to the respect traffic control diagram for each site.
-The traffic control diagrams should detail all activities necessary for the effective implementation of each TMP for each site.
+If there are several operational TMPs for different operational sites, the TMPs should detail the interface and provide the links to the respect traffic control diagram for each site.
+The traffic control diagrams should detail all activities necessary for the effective implementation of each operational TMP for each site.

-3.5 Site Owner Representative
+3.5 Site owner representative

-The TMP should identify Pilbara Ports as the lease area owner, the leaseholder as tenant, and the organisation or contractor responsible for implementing the TMP to be represented by its site manager.
+The operational TMP should identify Pilbara Ports as the lease area owner, the leaseholder as tenant as responsible for implementing the TMP, to be represented by its site manager.

-3.6 Roles and Responsibilities
+3.6 Roles and responsibilities